 Community Engagement: The production opens the door for meaningful post-show conversations, offering unique opportunities to host panels with your local community leaders, historians, activists, and creatives—deepening audience engagement and connecting the play’s themes to real-world dialogue.

-License the Story
+License the Play

 Licensing is available for theaters of all sizes, with customizable rights packages to meet your specific production needs.
 Whether you're looking for a raw, intimate performance or a full-scale dramatic production, A Pink Triangle offers a gripping, relevant, and emotionally resonant experience.